Cumberland State Forest (New South Wales): Recreation

-A number of walking tracks can be explored by visitors who can enjoy the onsite cafe or use the picnic and barbecue facilities.
+In addition to four picnic areas, a number of walking tracks (which are 2.8 km long and feature a trail difficulty rating system) can be explored by visitors who can enjoy the onsite cafe or use the picnic and barbecue facilities.
 As of December 2016, TreeTops Adventure Park, a high ropes course, has been operating within Cumberland State Forest.
-The NSW Forestry Corporation runs volunteer and school holiday activities programs within the forest.
+The Forestry Corporation of NSW runs volunteer and school holiday activities programs within the forest.